Flores-JassoLab/ExtendAlign/mkmodules/mk-mismatch_recalculation/readme.txt

   ````
   Note(s):
     - For this example, tabs ware replaced by simple white spaces
-    - Do note the last 5 columns, with the extended alignment data
+    - Do note the last 6 columns, with the extended alignment data

   Output File Column Descriptions: see readme.txt in module mk-bedtools_getfasta for previous column description;
   new columns are described as follows:
   """"
   extended_5end_mismatch: number of mismatches found when comparing, nt by nt, the strings in query_5end_extended_nt vs subject_5end_extended_nt
   extended_3end_mismatch: number of mismatches found when comparing, nt by nt, the strings in query_3end_extended_nt vs subject_3end_extended_nt
+	query_overhang_5end_mismatch: number of nucleotides not used by the extension at the query 5'end overhang
+	query_overhang_3end_mismatch: number of nucleotides not used by the extension at the query 3'end overhang
-  total_mismatch: total mismatches in the extended alignment; calculated as the sum of values in columns extended_5end_mismatch + extended_3end_mismatch + mismatch	+ gaps
+  total_mismatch: total mismatches in the extended alignment; calculated as the sum of values in columns extended_5end_mismatch + extended_3end_mismatch + query_mismatch + query_overhang_5end_mismatch + query_overhang_3end_mismatch
-  extended_alignment_length: recalculated length of nucleotides included in the extended alignment; calculated as the sum of columns length + overlap5end_extension_length +	overlap3end_extension_length
-  extend_align_pident: recalculated percent identity when taking into account the total mismatch and extended alignment length
+  extend_align_pident: recalculated percent identity when taking into account the total mismatch and QUERY length
   """"
   Note(s):
     - all of this columns should have integer values; no negative values should appear